-What is the role of in-service science mentors during the AKC meetings?
+Research question 1: What is the role of in-service science teacher mentors during AKC meetings?

-How in-service science mentors' participation in AKCs influence their mentoring skills?
+Research question 2: How does in-service science teacher mentors’ participation in AKCs influence their mentoring skills?

-What are the recommendations and comments that in-service science mentors raised toward AKCs?
+Research question 3: What recommendations and feedback do in-service science teacher mentors provide regarding AKCs?

-Research Methodology
+Methods

 Participants

-The participants of the current study were consisted of 10 in-service science mentors for preservice science teachers in the practicum course.
-As mentioned earlier, these mentors participated in the AKCs that hold in the schools twice a week, they have teaching experience that varies of 10-30 years of teaching science and technology for grads 1-9 and a mentoring experience of 1-2 years.
+The participants comprised 10 in-service science teacher mentors (hereafter referred to as “mentors”) supporting preservice science teachers during their practicum course.
+As mentioned earlier, these mentors participated in AKC meetings held twice a week in the schools where the preservice teachers were training.
+The mentors’ teaching experience ranged from 10 to 30 years in teaching science and technology to students in grades 1 through 9; their mentoring experience ranged from 1 to 2 years.

-The characteristics of the research sample is presented in table 1 below.
-The identification information of the schools and in-service science mentors was omitted to maintain the privacy of these teachers according to the ethical permission for the current study.
+The characteristics of the participants are shown in Table 1.
+The schools and the mentors were anonymized to maintain confidentiality, in line with the ethical permission obtained for this study.

 Table 1.
-Characteristics of the research sample.
+Participants’ characteristics